SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 ## Introduction

-This is v1.1 of the standard that lifts the following restriction regarding the property `scs:name-vN`: this property may now be used on any flavor, rather than standard flavors only.
+This is v1.1 of the standard, which lifts the following restriction regarding the property `scs:name-vN`: this property may now be used on any flavor, rather than standard flavors only.
 In addition, the "vN" is now interpreted as "name variant N" instead of "version N of the naming standard".
 Note that this change is indeed compliance-preserving.